AndreasLonn/Timetable-TE18C-ED/readme.md

 # Timetable-TE18C-ED
-You can compile it yourself or use the SCHEMA.8xp included to install on your TI-84 Plus CE.
-Use the official software [TI-Connect CE](https://education.ti.com/en/products/computer-software/ti-connect-ce-sw) to send it to your calculator.
+Timetable-TE18C-ED is a timetable for the calculator TI-84 Plus CE.
+You can customize it by changing lessons and adding new features.

+## Installing

+Installing can be done through the official software [TI-Connect CE](https://education.ti.com/en/products/computer-software/ti-connect-ce-sw).
+You can use the SCHEMA.8xp included, or make one yourself.

+## Credits

+Timerable-TE18C-ED was made with the [CE-Programming toolchain](https://github.com/CE-Programming/toolchain) and [Visual Studio Code](https://code.visualstudio.com/) was used as editor.